-The death toll may rise, as some of the at least nine people wounded were badly hurt in the explosion at Wadajir district headquarters in Mogadishu, Capt.
+The death toll may rise, as some were badly hurt in the explosion at Wadajir district headquarters in Mogadishu, Capt.
 Mohamed Hussein told The Associated Press.

 The al-Qaida-linked al-Shabab extremist group quickly claimed responsibility for the attack via its Shahada News Agency, according to the SITE Intelligence Group, which monitors jihadist groups.

 Prime Minister Hassan Ali Khaire said the attack targeted civilians preparing for Eid celebrations and demonstrated the extremists' "evil-mindedness."

 At the blast scene, debris was burning and bricks and body parts were scattered among destroyed cars.
 One man was pulled alive from under a large stone after a wall fell on him in the explosion.
 Weeping women stood nearby, anxiously waiting for news about loved ones.

 The blast comes less than a week after al-Shabab gunmen carried out an overnight siege on a popular restaurant in the Somali capital, killing at least 31 people.

 The Somalia-based al-Shabab often targets high-profile areas of Mogadishu, including hotels, military checkpoints and areas near the presidential palace.
 It has vowed to step up attacks after the recently elected government launched a new military offensive against it.